 For years I thought I was weak – I coped with things as they came and took the medication they prescribed… but I also broke down in secret.

-I grew up in a country where mental health issues were taboo – where the mentally unwell were taken, against their will to assylums located in the basement levels of mainstream hospitals.
+I grew up in a country where mental health issues were taboo – where the mentally unwell were taken, against their will to asylums located in the basement levels of mainstream hospitals.
 I was embarrassed to have been diagnosed with something I thought was so trivial.

 Did the medication save me?
 Perhaps, but I think not.
 Sure, the medication has helped me through many a tough times; but I think there’s more to it.

-Today, I realise that the circumstances that you allow yourself to be engulfed in, are what will dictate how you cope… how you survive.
+Today, I realize that the circumstances that you allow yourself to be engulfed in, are what will dictate how you cope… how you survive.
 But before you can choose your circumstances wisely, you have to know yourself.

 When my husband and I separated; and after I met my new partner… my life changed.
 I met someone who sees me, adores me, and accepts me for all that I am – the good, the bad, the ugly.
-He comforts me when I am hurting, calms me when I am anxious, dries my tears when I weep, and tells me everyday that I am loved.
+He comforts me when I am hurting, calms me when I am anxious, dries my tears when I weep and tells me every day that I am loved.
 My children watch and see how he treats me; and I think that because he loves me, they love him too.